Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 What It Does Well for Garage Door

-Housecall Pro is the most popular FSM platform among smaller home-service businesses, and for good reason — the onboarding is fast, the mobile app is solid, and the customer communication tools (automated text confirmations, review requests, payment links) work reliably.
+Housecall Pro is the most popular FSM platform among smaller home-service businesses.
+The onboarding is fast.
+The mobile app is solid.
+The customer communication tools work reliably.

 For garage door shops, the photo attachment feature in jobs works well for door condition documentation.
-The online booking integration is genuinely useful for shops that get a lot of residential repair calls — customers can self-schedule, which reduces phone volume.
+The online booking integration is genuinely useful for shops that get many residential repair calls.
+Customers can self-schedule, which reduces phone volume.

 The Instapay and built-in payment processing means a tech can collect a card on-site without a separate terminal.
 QuickBooks sync is solid and bi-directional.